What are Self Pollination and Cross Pollination? Difference, Definition

 Example: Hummingbirds and Hibiscus (Hibiscus rosa-sinensis) – Hummingbirds feed on the nectar of hibiscus flowers and, in the process, transfer pollen from one flower to another.

-Here listed the advantages and disadvantages of cross pollination.
+Here are the advantages and disadvantages of cross-pollination.

 Advantages:

-• Hybrid Vigor: Cross-pollination can result in hybrid vigor, producing stronger and more robust offspring.
+- Hybrid Vigor: Cross-pollination can result in hybrid vigour, producing more robust offspring.

 Disadvantages:

-• Energy Intensive: Requires more energy to produce attractants like nectar, scent, and brightly colored flowers.
+- Energy Intensive: Requires more energy to produce attractants like nectar, scent, and brightly coloured flowers.

 Self-Pollination and Cross-Pollination Diagram